syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Get-the-data-point-collection-based-on-region.md

 ---
 layout: post
-title: Get the data point collection in Syncfusion SfCartesianChart
+title: Get the data point collection in Syncfusion® SfCartesianChart
 description: Get the data points that fall inside a given rectangular area or within specified X and Y coordinate ranges in SfCartesianChart
 platform: maui
 control: SfCartesianChart